Brodie Smith (footballer)

-Brodie Smith (born 14 January 1992) is a professional Australian rules football player who plays for the Adelaide Football Club in the Australian Football League (AFL).
+Brodie Smith (born 14 January 1992) is a former professional Australian rules football player who played for the Adelaide Football Club in the Australian Football League (AFL).
+He played 273 games for the club and was an All-Australian in 2014.

 Early life

+Smith's mother was born in England and his father was born in Scotland, though Smith himself was born in Australia.
+Growing up in the western suburbs of Adelaide, he supported the Port Adelaide Football Club.

 Smith participated in the Auskick program at West Lakes, South Australia.
 He played senior football for the Henley Football Club in the SAAFL and Woodville West Torrens Football Club in the South Australia National Football League.

-Smith was Adelaide's first selection in the 2010 National Draft at pick 14 overall.
+Smith was 's first selection in the 2010 national draft at pick 14 overall.